Saliya

-Saliya or Saliyar is a South Indian Hindu caste.
+Saliya (also known as Saliyar, Chaliyan) is a South Indian Hindu caste.
 Their traditional occupation was that of weaving and they are found mostly in the regions of northern Kerala, southern coastal Karnataka, Andhra Pradesh, Tamil Nadu as well as Maharashtra and Madhya Pradesh.

-Caste names
+Etymology

-The oldest names for weavers in Kannada and Telugu regions were Saliga (or its variants, Sale, Sali, Saliya etc.) or Jeda (or its variants Jada, Jandra etc.).
-However, the present day names like Devanga and Padmasali.
-The original names simply meant weaver (spider).
-While Saliga is tadbhava of jalikha, spider or weaver in Sanskrit, Jeda is a Kannada word for spider.
+In the Kannada and Telugu regions, early names for weaving groups were Saliga, Sale, Sali and similar forms.
+Another term was Jeda (and Jandra), which meant “spider”.
+Scholars note that Saliga is a tadbhava form of the Sanskrit jalikha, meaning spider or weaver, while Jeda is a native Kannada word.

+In Kerala, the community is known as Chaliyan.
+Unlike several other west coast groups, they lived in organised weaving streets called teru.
+This settlement pattern has been taken by some researchers as evidence of earlier migration of weavers from Tamil regions into Kerala.

+History

 According to Ramaswamy, as part of the Virasaiva movement weavers initially championed caste negation or anti-casteism initially.
 However, as time passed even that movement became caste-ridden and various communities started claiming ritual superiority vis-a-vis other communities part of the same religion and also against non-Virasaiva communities like Brahmins.
 As caste negation gave way to caste exaltation even weavers tried to obtain higher caste credentials and privileges.
 In 1231, at Chintamani (in the present day Karnataka region with a mixed Kannada/Telugu population) it is said (a dubious claim according to Vijaya Ramaswamy) that a king granted privileges like right to the yajnopavita (the sacred thread worn by Brahmins), right to ride a palanquin, right to one's own flag and symbol etc... to Devanga weavers.
 Many of these privileges were later granted to Padmashali weavers too.

 Saliyars speak only Tamil in Tamil Nadu and do not know any other regional languages.
 Alli Nayanar is one of the 63 Nayans of the Saliyar community who are clearly mentioned in the great legends.
 Although the name Salyar is an ancient Tamil, the Salyar (TN) community lives mostly in southern Tamil Nadu, speaks only Tamil, and leans mostly towards Tamil culture.

-Edanga and Valanga
+Edanga and Valanga divisions

-According to Ramaswamy, Saliya were always part of right hand castes while Devanga, Kaikkola Sengunthar were part of left hand castes.
+The Right-hand (Valanga) and Left-hand (Edanga) division was an old social arrangement found mainly in the Tamil and Telugu regions of South India.
+Traditional accounts place the Saliya community on the Right-hand side, while groups such as the Devanga and Kaikkolar were usually associated with the Left-hand category.